-Working interest production from the Tunisia Assets averaged 853 bbl/d and 1,628 MMcf/d during 2016.
-In Ukraine, the Company had working interest production of 15.6 MMcf/d and 66 bbl/d until the closing of the sale in early February 2016 (6.2 MMcf/d and 26 bbl/d if averaged over the entire Q1).
-There was no production during 2016 from the Romania Assets which are in the exploration phase of development.
+During 2017, working interest production from the Tunisia Assets averaged 279 bbl/d and 581 MMcf/d.
+There was no production during 2017 from the Romania Assets which are in the exploration phase of development.

 Three-Year History of the Company